1980 National League Championship Series: Game 4

 In what was by now a familiar pattern, Game 4 turned into a back-and-forth contest that wasn't decided until extra innings.

 The fourth inning of this game was especially eventful.
 In the top, Bake McBride and Manny Trillo opened with back-to-back singles off Vern Ruhle.
 Garry Maddox then hit a low liner back to the mound that Ruhle reached down and appeared to catch (replays were inconclusive).
-At first, plate umpire Doug Harvey signaled "no catch", but then when Ruhle threw to first baseman Art Howe to either double off Trillo or retire Maddox (according to the call), Harvey called time to confer with the other umpires.
-Ed Vargo and Bob Engel concurred that Ruhle caught the ball, and Harvey changed his ruling.
+Plate umpire Doug Harvey at first made no call on the play due to his view being blocked by Maddox.
+Ruhle threw to first baseman Art Howe to either double off Trillo or retire Maddox (according to the call) and Harvey asked for a ruling from first-base umpire Bob Engel.
+Engel ruled a catch, meaning Maddox was out and Trillo was doubled off.
 Howe, seeing McBride at third base, then ran down and touched second for an apparent triple play and the Astros left the field as the inning was apparently over.
-Phillies manager Dallas Green and the Phillie infielders (especially Pete Rose) heatedly protested that Ruhle trapped the ball.
-Harvey allowed McBride to return to second, determining that his original ruling of "no catch" caused McBride to run to third.
-(Trillo was out, of course, having been doubled off first in the normal flow of the play.)
+Phillies manager Dallas Green and the Phillie infielders (especially Pete Rose) heatedly protested that Ruhle trapped the ball, but the call was not changed.
+Harvey allowed McBride to return to second, determining that his original hesitation and conferring with Engel caused McBride to run to third.
 Astros manager Bill Virdon protested the decision to declare only two outs and McBride on second, but to no avail.
 The umpires then consulted with National League President Chub Feeney, who was seated in the first row behind home plate, and Feeney agreed with the ruling.
 Green and the Phillies then resumed their heated disagreement, and both the Phillies and the Astros decided to play the game under protest.
 After a total of 20 minutes' worth of arguing from both sides, Larry Bowa grounded out for the third out of the inning.
+Neither teams' protest was upheld by Feeney.

 The bottom of the fourth featured two fielding gaffes by Phillie left-fielder Lonnie Smith as the Astros got their first run.
 Enos Cabell doubled to left on what appeared to be a catchable fly ball.
 Smith mistakenly turned to face the left field wall as if the ball would carom, but the ball instead dropped on the warning track a few feet away from him.
 After Joe Morgan grounded Cabell to third, Gary Woods walked.
 Howe then hit a fly ball to left that Smith caught as both runners tagged.
 As Smith attempted to throw home to retire Cabell, the ball slipped from his hand and Cabell scored.
 Woods reached second and attempted to advance to third on the miscue, but Smith recovered the ball and threw him out on a close play as the Astros protested once again.